- Bert Silverberg

 - Justin Carroll

 Professor Bert Silverberg, M.A. is a performance faculty member at CCRI.
-He has been teaching at CCRI since 1974, and serves as Theatre Program Director and Business Manager.
+He has been teaching at CCRI since 1974, and serves as Production Manager.
 The courses he most frequently teaches are Acting I and II, Voice and Articulation, Contemporary Drama, Dramatic Literature, and American Musical.
 For the CCRI Players, he has directed a variety of dramas, comedies, and musicals, including several Rhode Island premieres.
 Among those are two new plays previously presented at the New York International Fringe Festival, Mary Brigit Poppleton Is Writing a Memoir by Madeline Walter (December, 2009), and Cephalopod by Kyle Warren (March, 2011).
 Other CCRI productions in recent years have included The Shape of Things, Wonder of the World, A Little Night Music, Invitation to a March, Prin, and From Up Here.
 For Top Hat Productions, he has directed dinner theatre productions of the musicals Baby, I Do!
 I Do!, Working, High Spirits, The Fantasticks, and Olympus on My Mind, and the comedies How the Other Half Loves, The Nerd, and The Foreigner.
 A founding board member of Cranston Community Theatre, shows he has directed for that company include The Dining Room, Children of Eden, Smile, and several musical revues.
 Prof. Silverberg has organized and run the Players’ semi-annual theatre trips to New York City since 1976, and has planned special in-house events such as a workshop and concert by Tony Award-winning Broadway star Alice Ripley, and two presentations directly from the New York Fringe Festival, the topical play From the Inside, Out by Maggie Keenan-Bolger, and the biographical solo show A Time to Dance, written and performed by Libby Skala.

 Assistant Professor William J. (Mick) Jones, M.A., is a theatre design and technology faculty member.
 Mick teaches Oral Communication, Intro to Theatre, Origins of Theatre, Stagecraft, and Stage Lighting & Sound Production.
 He has over 40 lighting and sound designs and over 25 scenic designs to his credit from Southern California to New England as well as dozens of acting credits, both stage and film, and a handful of directing turns.
 At CCRI he is primarily responsible for lighting and sound designs for department productions.
 His favorite scenic designs are The Heiress and The Mikado, favorite sound designs are Bus Stop and How I Learned to Drive, and his favorite roles are the title character in J.B. and The Old Man in Fool for Love.